Abstrys/dhop/README.md

 * pushing and popping locations from a stack.
 * naming directory locations and then recalling them by name.

-All of these states are persistent and can be used even after your terminal session has finished, your computer rebooted, etc.
+Each of these states is *persistent* and can be used even after your terminal session has finished, your computer rebooted, etc.

-## License

-This software is provided under the terms of the GNU General Public License, v3.
-For complete info, refer to LICENSE.txt (provided with the source code), or go to <http://www.gnu.org/licenses/gpl.html>.

-> **Note**: The license does not restrict your ability to use the software itself; it affects only your ability to
-> modify and use the software's *code*, or to claim ownership of it.

 ## Usage